-- The claims loss ratio is calculated by dividing claims incurred in the statement of comprehensive income by the total technical income. - The solvency ratio is defined as eligible own funds divided by the Solvency Capital Requirement.
-The Group's capital reserves primarily comprise retained profits (page 198 and note 4f). - The Group uses a customer experience index to track its performance in meeting the needs of our customers and the quality of service they receive (page 64). - Adjusted operating profit is designed to illustrate the Group's trading performance on its core activities by excluding the results of discontinued activities, one-off projects, and transactions and items such as goodwill, amortisation and returns on the investment portfolio that are incidental to these activities.
+- 2. The solvency ratio is defined as eligible own funds divided by the Solvency Capital Requirement.
+The Group's capital reserves primarily comprise retained profits (page 95 and note 4f). - 3.
+The Group uses a customer experience index to track its performance in meeting the needs of our customers and the quality of service they receive (page 26). - 4.
+Adjusted operating profit is designed to illustrate the Group's trading performance on its core activities by excluding the results of discontinued activities, one-off projects, and transactions and items such as goodwill, amortisation and returns on the investment portfolio that are incidental to these activities.